novacbn/kahi-ui/docs/index.md

 </script>
 ```

-### `<link rel="stylesheet">`
+### Stylesheet

-If you're not using some sort of Build Pipeline where the NPM method is applicable or just old-fashioned, head over to the [Releases](https://github.com/novacbn/kahi-ui/releases) and download the latest built CSS files.
+If you're not using some sort of "build pipeline" where the NPM method is applicable or just old-fashioned, head over to the [Releases](https://github.com/novacbn/kahi-ui/releases) and download the latest built CSS files.
 Then link them in your `<head>` element:

 ```html
 <html>